kodinkat/disciple-tools-documentation/disciple-tools-theme/details-view/details-voice-picture-comments.md

 Once saved, the voice message will appear in the activity feed with an audio player that anyone with access to the record can listen to.

+#### Notes about audio format
+- Recordings are saved using a browser-supported format (commonly WebM/Opus; depending on your browser it may also use OGG/Opus or MP4).
+- The exact format depends on your browser; there is no conversion to MP3.

 ## Picture Comments

 You can upload a picture to be posted as a comment in the activity feed.
 This is useful for sharing screenshots, photos of events, or other visual information.